jimjonesbr/rdf_fdw/README.md

 ```

 Returns the minimum numeric `rdfnode` value according to SPARQL 1.1 specification ([section 18.5.1.5](https://www.w3.org/TR/sparql11-query/#aggregates)).
 The function preserves the XSD datatype of the minimum value found.
 When comparing values of different numeric types, they are promoted to a common type following XPath rules before comparison.

+> [!NOTE]
+> When the input set contains values of different type categories (e.g. numeric and string, or date and integer), the ordering across categories follows the term ordering defined in [SPARQL 1.1 §15.1](https://www.w3.org/TR/2013/REC-sparql11-query-20130321/#modOrderBy).
+This ordering is only partially specified by the spec, and results for mixed-type sets may differ from other triplestores.

 Examples: